Raise a concern as a manager or an employer

 If a concern is very serious, we will not wait for your outcome.
 For example, allegations of serious and persistent misconduct or competence issues, sexual misconduct or large scale dishonesty.

 In those cases, we will take immediate action to protect the public.
-If you need help to decide whether Social Work England can investigate your concern, call us on 0808 196 2274.
+If you need guidance to decide whether Social Work England can investigate your concern, visit our raise a concern page.

 Raise a concern about an employee